MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/web-view.md

 For more info, see [WebView.AddWebAllowedObject](/uwp/api/windows.ui.xaml.controls.webview.addweballowedobject).

 In addition, trusted JavaScript content in a web view can be allowed to directly access Windows Runtime APIs.
 This provides powerful native capabilities for web apps hosted in a web view.
-To enable this feature, the URI for trusted content must be whitelisted in the ApplicationContentUriRules of the app in Package.appxmanifest, with WindowsRuntimeAccess specifically set to "all".
+To enable this feature, the URI for trusted content must be allowlisted in the ApplicationContentUriRules of the app in Package.appxmanifest, with WindowsRuntimeAccess specifically set to "all".

 This example shows a section of the app manifest.
 Here, a local URI is given access to the Windows Runtime.